 1. Will Being a Weekday Vegan Work for You?

 Most of us tend to gravitate towards a specific way of eating naturally.
 If you naturally prefer to eat plant-based foods like salads, quinoa or lentils, then you might as well commit to eating this way full-time because it’s best for the environment and your taste buds.
 However, if you have a penchant for bacon or a steak from time to time but you still want to cut back on your consumption to help the environment, being a weekday vegan could be a good compromise for you.
+Here is a full day of vegan meal ideas for inspiration.

 2. How Do You Feel as a Weekday Vegan?

 Another important consideration is how you feel when you eat certain foods.
 If you feel like your energy levels are improved from eating plant-based full time, then it’s a no-brainer to go full vegan or at least eat that way during the week.
 However, if your doctor or nutritionist recommends keeping some animal products in your diet based on your personal physical needs or a specific condition you live with, then it’s best to listen to their advice — you’ll probably feel better for it.
+Here are some expert tips for going vegan.

 3. What Steps are You Taking to Reduce Your Carbon Footprint?